Subaru-Goto/ruber-duck/README.md

 ## Overview

-This project is a project to understand how each HTML element behaves and can be decolated by CSS.
+This is a project to understand how each HTML element behaves and can be decolated by CSS.

 ### Built with
 - Semantic HTML5 markup